RakeshCherry/BankApplicationSpringSecurity/section3/Notes.md

     * not accepts anyinput
     * checks whether the password is compromised or not returns the non-null CompromisedPasswordDecistion
     * @NonNull annotaion CompromisedPasswordDecision check(String password);
+    * CompromisedPasswordChecker method which is introduced SpringSecurity 6.3 and it also ok to use in production Application

  # HaveIBeenPwnedRestApiPasswordChecker

+ # internal flow of SpringSecurity
+        User entered credentials --1--> springSecurityfilters --2--> Authentication --3--> AuthenticationManager --4--> AuthenticationProviders --5--> UserDetailsManager/Service --6--> PasswordEncoded
+        User entered credentials <--10-- SpringSecurityfilters <--9-- SecurityContext <--8-- AuthenticationManager <--7-- AuthenticationProviders <--6--------------------------------------------

+ # USER MANAGEMENT
+    * UserDetailsSrvice(Interface) ----> UserDetailsManager(Interface) --> a.
+InMemoryUserDetailsManager, b. jdbcUserDetailsManager, c.
+LdapUserDetailsManager, also can build custom securityManager

+ # UserDetails
+    * All the above interfaces and classes uses an interface UserDetails & its implementation which privides core user information
+    * Inside the UserDetailsManager/Service we use Use UserDetails interface and its implement class is User to represent

+ # UsernamePasswordAuthenticationToken
+    * most commonaly used class